boldbi/bold-bi-docs/docs/cloud-bi/managing-resources/manage-users/index.md

 To automate the process of adding large number of users to a Bold BI Cloud, you can download the CSV template file and add the users in it and then import the file.

-You can navigate to user management page by click `User Management` drop down under the `Admin` menu as below.
+You can navigate to the user management page by clicking the `User Management` dropdown under the `Admin` menu as follows.

 ![Import from CSV - Navigation](/static/assets/cloud/managing-resources/manage-users/images/usermanagement.png)